Financial LIteracy & Education

 Life & Wife

 Joshua is married to an amazing woman and, together, they have dealt with many of the same issues he writes about.
 They each came into the marriage as two independent and professional people, and have experienced the transition from individual financial management to managing money as a couple.
 They have dealt with combining their finances, purchasing assets together, and developing their financial plan as a team.
-With a new son, they are also investing for his future including planning to pay the dreaded university bills.
+With a young son, they are also investing for his future including planning to pay the dreaded university bills.